Rational points on elliptic K3 surfaces of quadratic twist type: Introduction

-It is worth mentioning that, when $(\deg f,\deg g)=(3,3)$ (so that the surface \eqref{eq:CSfamily} is untwisted) and under some extra assumption on the $j$-invariants of two elliptic curves defined by $f$ and $g$, the Zariski density is known unconditionally by the work of Kuwata-Wang \cite{K-W}, where the third elliptic fibration (in coordinate $Y$) comes into play in their method.
-More recently, Demeio \cite{Demeio} surprisingly shows that, the Zariski density is equivalent to (HP), whence one deduces the equivalence between \eqref{eq:bothrankpos} (with a single $[C]$ or infinitely many) and (HP) in this case.
+It is worth mentioning that, when $(\deg f,\deg g)=(3,3)$ (so that the surface \eqref{eq:Kum} is untwisted) and under some extra assumption on the $j$-invariants of two elliptic curves defined by $f$ and $g$, the Zariski density is known unconditionally by the work of Kuwata-Wang \cite{K-W}, where the third elliptic fibration (in coordinate $Y$) comes into play in their method.
+More recently, Demeio \cite{Demeio} surprisingly shows that, the Zariski density is equivalent to (HP), whence one deduces the equivalence between \eqref{eq:bothrankpos} (with a single $[C]$ or infinitely many by Remark \ref{rmk:oneCgivesinfinite}) and (HP) in this case (cf. also Corollary \ref{thm:degree3Kummer}).
 There again, the use of the elliptic fibration in $Y$ is essential.
-The extension of their results to cases where $\deg f$ or $\deg g$ is $4$ \emph{a priori} presents obstacle.
-It does not seem evident to find elliptic fibrations defined over the ground field other than the two existing ones, namely in $X$ and in $T$.
+It does not seem evident to extend their results to cases where $\deg f$ or $\deg g$ is $4$ since the fibration in $Y$ is not of genus one any more.
 We give a short discussion in Section \ref{se:remarks}.